 - a.
-Income eligible (IE); the family's income is equal to or below 100% of the poverty guidelines and/or the family receives Public Assistance (TANF') and/or Social Security Insurance (SSI). - b.
+Categorically eligible; the family receives Public Assistance (TANF') and/or Social Security Insurance (SSI), family is experiencing homelessness and/or child is in foster care in accordance with the definition listed prior - b.
+Income eligible (IE); the family's income is equal to or below 100% of the poverty guidelines and/or. - c.
 101-130% Families with income between 101 and 130% of Federal Poverty Guidelines (OI) (up to 35% of Early Head Start and Head Start enrollment; only if every effort has been made to recruit and enroll income eligible children first).
 Recruitment and outreach is conducted on an on-going regular basis to ensure the program has made every effort to serve income and categorically eligible families first.
 The waitlist is reviewed weekly to also enroll the most eligible children/pregnant women first.
-See also recruitment plan - c.
-Over income Children from families with income above 130% of Federal Poverty Guidelines but below200% (OI) (up to 10% of Early Head Start and Head Start enrollment enrollment) - d.
-Pre-K eligibility: children from any income who do not fall into one of the above three categories and live within the appropriate local school district.
+See also recruitment plan - d.
+Over income Children from families with income above 130% of Federal Poverty Guidelines but below200% (OI) (up to 10% of Early Head Start and Head Start enrollment enrollment) - e.
+Pre-K eligibility: children who are age four before October 15th of the enrolling year and from any income who do not fall into one of the above three categories and live within the appropriate local school district.
 Children that are pre-k eligible are served in accordance with the local school district MOU with non-Head Start funds.